roman-milk/roman-milk.github.io/baby-sit-the-wife.md

  Nadine had been so completely overwhelmed she was unaware of where she was until feeling a pair of strong hands massaging her bottom.
 The gentle motion was soothing the sting and more.
 Giving in to the sensuous pleasure was wrong but she still couldn't think straight and though she wanted it to stop she just couldn't summon the strength to move.
 All thought evaporated as she submitted to the deep feeling coursing through her body until her whole being was reduced to one point, one touch.
 A sensation exploded outward from that place, rattling every nerve.
 The orgasm was all consuming leaving her a heap of sensitive flesh rolled into a tight ball on the sofa where she hugged her legs to her body.

  Returning from washing his hands he saw Nadine was curled up on the sofa presumably asleep.
 Gloria walked in picked up the tube, screwed on the top and tossed it under the sofa.
 "Lets go.
 I'm not waiting for anyone to get back.
 We'll face the trouble tomorrow."
-Report_Story #1